Jump to: Participants | Landlords | HA Payment Check

 can I move to another unit?

 After your Housing Choice Voucher contract has been in effect for a year or according to the terms of your lease with the owner, you may request moving papers from HCVP.
-You must attend a moving information session prior to receiving moving papers.
 You may not move during the first year of the contract.
 Moving vouchers are issued Monday through Thursday from 9 a.m. to 3 p.m. at CMHA’s main campus building, 8120 Kinsman Road, Cleveland, Ohio 44104.
 For more information, contact your case worker by accessing his/her contact information available on the applicant/participant portal on this website.

 You may use your HCVP voucher anywhere within Cuyahoga County, or you can transfer or “port” it to another housing authority within the United States.
-If you are interested in porting to another housing authority, contact your Eligibility Specialist.
+If you are interested in porting to another housing authority, contact Ms. Willis at (216) 271-2583.
 A list of other housing authorities in the United States is on the HUD web page at www.HUD.gov.

 do I qualify for a utility check?